psev/ansible/README.md

 #### Bootstrap Service

 Also upon instantiation, **Terraform** adds an [SSH Key](https://github.com/psev/terraform/blob/master/scripts/github.key) to each node for access to GitHub.
 It then creates a **systemd** unit file called `/etc/systemd/system/bootstrap.service` which is started at the end of [userdata.sh](https://github.com/psev/terraform/blob/master/scripts/userdata.sh).
+Keep in mind that changes to this file require a redeployment of the node.

 ```
 # /etc/systemd/system/bootstrap.service